 Place a thin, spongy material such as common household plastic foam sponge on the bottom of the pan to support the specimens.
 This material aids in properly wetting the bottom surface of the specimen and reduces possible problems associated with air entrapment;

-Add sufficient dye to the pan such that the specimens will be immersed to a depth of 1⁄8 in.
-(0.32 cm) while resting on the sponge.
+Add sufficient dye to the pan such that the specimens will be immersed to a depth of 1⁄8 mm (0.32 cm) while resting on the sponge.
 This depth shall be predetermined with an extra piece of rod stock;

 Place each specimen on end in the penetrant to the depth specified in 10.3 and staggered from the rest of the group.
 The actual time of immersion for each shall be recorded if more than six specimens are to be tested at one time.
 Otherwise, all specimens shall be considered to be immersed at the same time.
 When more than six specimens are tested, an interval of 30 s between the respective immersions shall be observed.
 For example, if a group of nine specimens were to be tested, one could be added at T = 0, the next at T = 30 s, and the last at T = 4.0 min;